alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ## xx/xx/21 -  Eric Smith -    Version 3.0.10
 **Updates:**
 -   Record links updated to support a Flow running in a Community
+-   Allow the use of a Flow variable to set the MAximum Number of Rows value

 **Bug Fixes:**
 -   Fixed links when running in a Sandbox whose name started with the letter c
+-   Stop requiring Checkbox column if any columns are selected for editing
+-   Set the Number of Rows Selected to 0 when clearing the row selections

 ## 01/19/21 -  Eric Smith -    Version 3.0.9
 **Updates:**